This post may contain eBay affiliate links. Please read our disclosure policy.

 Lou Brock (1939-2020) held the career record and single-season record for stolen bases after a 19-year MLB career in which he’s remembered for being a six-time All-Star and a two-time World Series winner.
 He passed away in September 2020.

-Here’s a rundown with the best Lou Brock cards, including a more recent signed option if you’re looking for something a little different.
+Here’s a rundown of the best Lou Brock cards, including a more recent signed option if you’re looking for something a little different.

-There’s only one Brock RC, which can be found in the 1962 Topps set.
-It’s a winner in terms of values and rarity, but what else manages to make the list?
+There’s only one Lou Brock rookie card, which can be found in the 1962 Topps set.
+It’s a winner regarding values and rarity, but what else manages to make the list?

 1962 Lou Brock Topps RC #387

 The one and only Lou Brock rookie card is part of the 1962 Topps set.
 Framed with a brown border and a wood effect, the Star Rookie features a great profile shot of the player in a Cubs cap.
 There’s a ‘1962 Rookie’ logo in the top left corner, with a deep orange background.

 Trending: Best Mike Trout Rookie Cards